Want the perfect workout program?Take Quiz

 Always make sure to keep your form well-maintained to avoid injury to your lower back.

-When the burpee beginner variations become easy for you, it’s time to do the standard burpee.
-And although the standard burpee is quite difficult itself, at some point, the standard burpee will be come easier and easier as our bodies adapt to the stimulus.
+When the burpee beginner variations become easy for you, it’s time to do a proper burpee, which is a full burpee.
+And although a full burpee is quite difficult itself, at some point, it will be come easier and easier as our bodies adapt to the stimulus.

-Even if the standard burpee is still a challenge for you, which it likely will be for most people throughout their fitness journey, you can do progressions and variations that are more difficult just to switch things up!
+Even if a full standard burpee is still a challenge for you, which it likely will be for most people throughout their fitness journey, you can do progressions and variations that are more difficult just to switch things up!

 One of the simplest and most popular ways to make your burpees more challenging is to add a push-up at the bottom of the movement.
 This change seems small but it really ups the ante on this full body exercise.